Reading-eScience-Centre/coverage-jsapi/Coverage.md

 ### .type

-The type of the coverage, more specifically of its domain as a string.
+The type of the coverage, more specifically of its domain, as a string.
 One of `Grid`, `Profile`, ...

 ### .bbox